THANK YOU FOR PARTICIPATING IN OUR RESEARCH SURVEY - RESULTS AND RECOMMENDATIONS WILL BE ANNOUNCED SOON!

 3. Collation of data around research grant applications and research outputs in Queen’s

 QGI-led conversations and wider engagement has indicated that the lockdown has affected people in different ways.
 We are keen to learn whether there are gendered effects and how particular groups e.g. role in the University or those with caring responsibilities have been impacted.
-We are also interested in issues of intersectionality, so some questions related to demographic variables such as race have been included.
+We are also interested in issues of intersectionality, so some questions related to demographic variables such as race were included.

 1. | Has the pandemic/lockdown caused a gendered impact on workload and productivity, particularly for academic staff? |